-20.9.
+Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.

-15. The underlying exposures shall not include any securitisation position.

-STS-securitisation (g) and section 7.3 Mortgage Loan Criteria (a), (b) (c) plus statement at foot of section (d)

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-No resecuritisation (Article 20(9))

-- 31. The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
+STS criteria 15.
+The underlying exposures shall not include any securitisation position.
+Verified?
+PCS Comment See section 4.4, STS-securitisation (g) and section 7.3 Mortgage Loan Criteria (a) , (b) (c) plus statement at foot of section (d).
+EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
 This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures. - 32.
-The criterion is deemed sufficiently clear and does not require any further clarification.
+The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the reset.

+32. The criterion is deemed sufficiently clear and does not require any further clarification.